A new fund, with old hands

 i.

-He's brokered the exact deals we're now writing.
-He knows the sponsor universe in NZ, knows which deals the banks decline and why, and knows the funnel from first phone call to settled facility.
+He's brokered the exact deals we're writing now, and he's run a fund as its GP.
+He knows the sponsors in NZ, knows which deals the banks say no to and why, and knows the whole path from a first phone call to a loan that settles.
 That's where the first loans come from.
-That's where the next fifty come from.
+That's where the next fifty come from too.

 ii.

-The other of us has been the borrower.
+The other of us has been the LP.

 iii.